programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Multilang: Je vois que je vous fais peur, садитесь и рассказывайте.
 ```

 We can see above that both models tokenized the sentences in the same way, as the NLTK and spaCy indices (5, 13, and 4) match to the same sentences from the text.

+### Tokenization with Stanza

 Now, let's perform the same operation with Stanza, using its built-in multilingual pipeline.
 Stanza uses pipelines to pre-load and chain up a series of processors, with each processor performing a specific NLP task (e.g., tokenization, dependency parsing, or named entity recognition).
 For more information on Stanza's pipelines, please consult [this documentation](https://stanfordnlp.github.io/stanza/getting_started.html).

 ```python